“With warmth, heart, and hilarity, Marie Bostwick dazzles….” — Adriana Trigiani, New York Times bestselling author

 Her novellas, A High-Kicking Christmas and The Presents of Angels, were included, respectively, in the holiday anthologies Comfort and Joy and Snow Angels, and appeared on the New York Times and USA Today bestseller lists.
 Her novels The Second Sister and Between Heaven and Texas were both USA Today bestsellers.
 A film adaptation of her book The Second Sister, “Christmas Everlasting,” debuted on the Hallmark Channel as a Hallmark Hall of Fame feature in November 2018, starring Patti LaBelle

 Marie’s novels have been translated into eleven different languages.
-Her latest, The Restoration of Celia Fairchild, was published by William Morrow in March, 2021.
-Her next book, Esme Cahill Fails Spectacularly, will be released by the same publisher in May of 2022.
+Her book, The Restoration of Celia Fairchild, was published by William Morrow in March, 2021.
+Her book, Esme Cahill Fails Spectacularly, was released by the same publisher in May of 2022.

 Drawing on her lifelong love of quilting and themes of special relevance to modern women, Marie’s Cobbled Court Quilt series has gained a dedicated following among quilters as well as those who’ve never threaded and needle and don’t plan to try.
 The first book in the series, A Single Thread, published in 2008, and is now in its eighteenth printing.